Folger Professional Development

 Register today for one, two, or even all three webinars!
 Once you register, you’re on the list, and we’ll send you an official calendar invite that includes the special link attached to your Teacher Member ID to join the webinar(s), now powered by Zoom software.

-- Teach Their Eyes Were Watching God with Rigor and Joy.
+- NOW ARCHIVED under PAST PROFESSIONAL DEVELOPMENT: Teach Their Eyes Were Watching God with Rigor and Joy.
 Wednesday, January 29, 2020 Online 7:00PM EST Join Folger’s own Corinne Viglietta and Melissa Springsteen Haupt, a Teaching Shakespeare Institute alum and a middle school teacher, community college adjunct, and doctoral student in Iowa, and learn how to use the Folger Method to teach Hurston’s rich, lyrical novel.
 Get students to think deeply about one of the most important works of twentieth-century American literature.
 Gain practical tools to amplify the voice of every single student using any complex text.